FormidableLabs/smol-range/README.md

 - Uses iterators (_not_ arrays) for iteration, so no unnecessary memory usage.
 - Uses `Proxy` to add some custom behavior, such as handling the `in` keyword (to test if a number is "in" the range) and adding functionality to look up range values by step (e.g., `range(2, 5)[1] === 3`).
 - Supports negative steps and non-integer start/end/step values.
+- Added `.forEach` method like `Array.prototype.forEach` for easier iteration.

 ## Installation and Basic Example